rinktel-git/bsam-chatbot/README.md

 My registration status ?
 What are the new contract opportunities ?, etc...
 2. It can be integrated with other IAE systems like sam.gov, fpds.gov, etc.
 3. It can be made available via mobile app.
-4. Documents to be searched against can be added dynamically by crawling, automatic ingestion, etc.
+4. Documents to be searched against can be added dynamically by crawling, automatic ingestion, nosql DB, RDBMS etc.